VCATconsulting/connectoor-jobs-free/readme.txt

 = How does the Connectoor Plugin differ from other job plugins?

-With the Connectoor Jobs Free plugin, you can easily and securely publish jobs on your own career site.
+With the Connectoor Jobs plugin, you can easily and securely publish jobs on your own career site.
 With the individual “Apply button” you can forward potential talents directly to your application form or external forms from your recruiting software.
 However, we recommend that you manage all applications quickly and securely in the Connectoor applicant management system.

 = Is the plugin GDPR-compliant?